 where $\Delta\rho$ is the mass density difference between the oil droplet and the surrounding liquid.
 We can estimate the upper bound of this ratio by considering the interval of droplet radii covered in the numerical simulations in \S~\ref{sec:simulations}, where we have ${R_{\mathrm{drop}}\leq\qty{120}{\micro\metre}}$, ${\left|\Delta\rho\right| \leq \qty{0.2}{\kilo\gram\per\cubic\metre}}$, ${\mu\geq\qty{1e-3}{\pascal\second}}$, ${\beta\geq1}$ and ${u_{\mathrm{c}}\geq\qty{1.4e-3}{\metre\per\second}}$.
 This gives

 and we therefore neglect the buoyancy force acting on the droplet in the further analysis.
 Note that we do not neglect the effect that buoyancy has on the rise velocity of the ethanol jet inside water at this point.
 This dependence enters our analysis through $u_{\mathrm{c}}$.
-Due to the fact that the ethanol jet is bouyant, $u_{\mathrm{c}}$ can be larger than its estimate based on a purely pressure-driven flow (see supplementary information \S~S3.3 for details).\\ In order to estimate the Marangoni force and in order to simplify the diffusion problem, we approximate the droplet as a cylinder with the same radius and height as the droplet radius, as shown in Fig.~\ref{fig:kinematics}.
-This constrains the cylinder to have the same surface area as the droplet, which is the relevant parameter in the context of surface tension and diffusion.
-Assuming this cylinder to be surrounded by a constant interfacial-tension gradient, we write the Marangoni force acting in negative $z$-direction as
+Due to the fact that the ethanol jet is buoyant, $u_{\mathrm{c}}$ can be larger than its estimate based on a purely pressure-driven flow (see supplementary information \S~S3.3 for details).\\ In order to estimate the Marangoni force and in order to simplify the diffusion problem, we approximate the droplet as a cylinder with the same radius and height as the droplet radius, as shown in Fig.~\ref{fig:kinematics}.
+This constrains the cylinder to have the same surface area as the droplet, which is the relevant parameter in the context of interfacial tension and diffusion.
+Assuming this cylinder to be surrounded by a constant interfacial-tension gradient, we